 To reduce the impact of foreign exchange risks associated with forecasted future cash flows and the volatility in our consolidated statements of operations, we have established a hedging program.
 Our foreign currency contracts are generally short-term in duration.
 We do not enter into Derivative Instruments for trading or speculative purposes.
 We account for our Derivative Instruments as either assets or liabilities and carry them at fair value in the consolidated balance sheets.
 The accounting for changes in the fair value of the derivative depends on the intended use of the derivative and the resulting designation.
 Our hedging program reduces but does not eliminate the impact of currency exchange rate movements.
-The effect of a hypothetical 10% change in foreign currency exchange rates applicable to our business, after considering cash flow hedges, would have had an impact on our results of operations of \$0.4 million, \$0.6 million, \$0.3 million, and \$0.9 million, for the six months ended June 30, 2021 and 2020 and for the years ended December 31, 2020 and 2019, respectively.
+The effect of a hypothetical 10% change in foreign currency exchange rates applicable to our business, after considering cash flow hedges, would have had an impact on our results of operations of \$0.1 million and \$0.3 million, for the years ended December 31, 2021 and 2020, respectively.